ironbar/arc25/docs/05_Solution_Summary.md

 ![](res/2025-03-25-16-38-36.png)

 In the rest of the report I will use Hindsight Experience Replay or Hindsight Relabeling indistinctly.
-I believe Hindisight relabeling is more correct because we relabel the tasks and use them for training, we don't replay the tasks many times.
+I believe Hindsight relabeling is more correct because we relabel the tasks and use them for training, we don't replay the tasks many times.

 #### Path 3.
 Imitate how humans solve ARC